 SED 514 — Transition within Disability Services — 3 credits

 SED 530 — Approaches to Learning Disabilities: Issues and Research — 3 credits

 SED 536 — Diagnostic Testing and Reporting in Learning Disabilities — 3 credits

 SED 537 — Seminar in Learning Disabilities — 3 credits

 Select one of the following:

 SED 535 — Programming for Learning Disabilities: Middle and Secondary Levels — 3 credits

 SED 554 — The At-Risk Child in the Early Elementary Grades: Instruction and Assessment — 3 credits

-*15 credits of graduate electives may be chosen from special education or related courses with advisor approval, but these may not be credits that have been applied to a previous degree.
-These courses can be any graduate level course in the School of Arts and Sciences, School of Education, or School of Health and Human Services.
+May be chosen from special education or related courses with advisor approval, but these may not be credits that have been applied to a previous degree.
+These courses can be any graduate level course in the College of Arts and Sciences, College of Education, or College of Health and Human Services.

 Comprehensive Exam in Learning Disabilities is Required.